We want our guests to feel truly at home

 — Benedicte & Anne Margrethe Klohs

-Both of our buildings are superior examples of 19th century Bergen architecture and history.
-The main building was finished in 1890 as the home of one of the prominent merchant families in Bergen, before being sold to consul Conrad Mohr (1849-1926), a close friend of the famous composer Edvard Grieg.
+Both our buildings represent superior examples of nineteenth century Bergen architecture and history.
+The main building was completed in 1890 as the home of one of the prominent merchant families in Bergen, before being sold to Consul Conrad Mohr (1849-1926), a close friend of the famous composer Edvard Grieg.

-Conrad Mohr subsequently converted the building into a foundation, “Agnes Mohrs minne”, for elderly widows in memory of his wife Agnes, who died aged 43./ In1974 it was converted into an hotel and from 1979 it has been owned and run by the Klohs family.
+Conrad Mohr subsequently converted the building into a foundation, “Agnes Mohrs minne”, for elderly widows in memory of his wife Agnes, who died aged 43.
+In 1974 it was converted into a hotel and from 1979 it has been owned and run by the Klohs family.

-The second building was finished in 1880.
-Built for the merchant Eilert Engelsen and his family.
-It later came under the ownership of The University of Bergen before the Klohs family purchased it in 1996.
-Situated vis-a-vis the main building it became a natural extension of the hotel.
+The second building was completed in 1880.
+Built for the merchant Eilert Engelsen and his family it later came under the ownership of the University of Bergen before the Klohs family acquired it in 1996.
+Situated next door to the main building it has become an integral part of our hotel.